 I’ve taught thousands of students the Single Plane Swing of Moe Norman.
 One thing that is consistently true about learning Moe’s swing is the importance of the Address position.
 Moe was right when he said:

-“If you haven’t got a good address position, you haven’t got anything”.
+“If you haven’t got a good address position, you haven’t got anything.”

 – Moe Norman

-Moe also said, “give yourself a chance“.
+Moe also said, “give yourself a chance. “

 As usual, I don’t mean to overanalyze the address.
-It’s actually very simple.
+It’s very simple.
 As I always say, just model Moe.
 But even modeling Moe can be tricky – because what you see can be deceiving.
-What you see is not always what you feel.
+What you see is not still what you feel.
 Take for example the tilt and bend of the spine.

-Here is a picture of Moe at address – side bend (away from target) is 20 degrees.
+Here is a picture of Moe at address – side bend (away from the target) is 20 degrees.

 When Moe returns to impact, his shoulders and hips will be 35 degrees open – 20 degrees more than at address.
-By opening the shoulders through impact, the hands can lead – giving the club speed and proper angles into the ball to create compression.
+By opening the shoulders through impact, the hands can lead – give the club speed and proper angles into the ball to create compression.

 My suggestion is that you consistently monitor and check your address position in a mirror or by using video.
-The address position sets up the golf swing and as Moe mentioned, without it, you don’t have a chance.
+The address position sets up the golf swing, and as Moe mentioned, without it, you don’t have a chance.